OpenRepeater/scripts/README.md

 1. Start by downloading a fresh version of Debian / Raspbian Lite (desktop GUI not needed).
 For Raspbian that can be found [here](https://www.raspberrypi.org/downloads/raspbian/).

 2. Write the IMG file that you downloaded to your SD card.
-(Instructions: [Windows](https://openrepeater.com/knowledgebase/topic/writing-img-file-on-windows) | [Mac](https://openrepeater.com/knowledgebase/topic/writing-img-file-on-a-mac))

 4. Insert the SD card in the Pi and boot it up.